 During the rotation program you have to choose one of the most interesting cases and you have to make a detailed case report on it!
 The detailed case report should contain the basic information about the patient (patient profile: age, marital status, family, occupation, housing), the present illness or complaint, significant family or past history, the problem list, the assessment and the final solution.
 Please mention why you found the chosen case interesting.

-At the end of the program please write a final comment and summarize your opinion and experiences gained during the course!
+At the end of the program please write a final comment and summarize your opinion and experiences about Family Medicine gained during the course!

 Your tutor have to make a short report on your work from the following aspects: